HBashanaE/algorithms/graph-theory/4-trees/README.md

 ## Diameter

-Finding diameter of a tree using Algorithm A and algorithm B. Algorithm A in implemented both recursively and iteratively.
+Finding diameter of a tree using Algorithm A and algorithm B. Algorithm A in implemented recursively.
 Algorithm B is implemented iteratively.
 Tested on above tree.

 **File: `b_diameter.py`**